Does the Bible predict the future with stunning accuracy as so many in the end-times camp have claimed?

 “[He] appeared to be fatally wounded, but the fatal wound was healed– and the whole world was amazed.”

-And of course, when Trump squeaked by in the Russia investigation due to internal DOJ policy which doesn’t allow the indictment of a sitting president, everyone– most especially those who are too young to remember the OJ Simpson murder trial– was completely amazed he survived what very clearly seemed to be a fatal wound to his presidency.
+And of course, when Trump squeaked by in the Russia investigation due to internal DOJ policy which doesn’t allow the indictment of a sitting president, and because the jury who decided the outcome of his impeachment trial announced the outcome before the trial was even held.

 The Antichrist will have the nation’s most powerful religious leader influencing the country for him.
 This leader will try to convince Christians that the Antichrist is “God’s pick” and that we need to support him.